 11. Tag Clients and Vendors

 To build relationships, utilize tagging on your Instagram posts.
-When you tag clients in a photo, they are more likely to share with their family and friends.
+When you tag clients in a photo, they are more likely to share it with their family and friends.
 When you tag vendors in images, you share their work with your audience and encourage them to share more about what you do.

 12. Add Geotags